selsoaress/selsoaress/README.md

 # Selene Soares
-**Data Scientist · Undergraduate Researcher**
-*Also known as Ricardo Soares · Non-binary (they/them)*

-Data Scientist and Machine Learnning Engineer specializing in optimization and intelligent systems.
+**Data Scientist · Undergraduate Researcher** *Also known as Ricardo Soares · Non-binary (they/them)* Data Scientist and Machine Learning Engineer specializing in optimization and intelligent systems.
 Dedicated to uncovering deep business insights and solving complex challenges through collaboration, with data as my foundation.

 ## My Interests and Expertise